"the leader always put his clients first, organising rooms, meals, keys, bags, - he made it so easy for us from the early starts to late at night.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader and local driver/guide, full-board accommodation (starting with lunch on 26th, ending with lunch on 8th), soft drinks at meal times, bottled water throughout, local transport, boat trip, park entrance fees and international flights.
+All birdwatching excursions with expert leader and local driver/guide, full-board accommodation (starting with lunch on 23rd, ending with lunch on 5th), soft drinks at meal times, local transport, boat trip, park entrance fees, international flights and airport taxes.

 WHAT IS NOT INCLUDED